ApeAcademy/silverbackEcho/README.md

 ## Project Setup

+* pip install -r requirements.txt
+* you should have silverback and wonderwords installed with requirements
+* ape plugins install . or ape plugins install ape-config.yaml

+the ape plugins and ape should be 0.8.x or higher

+* you should have your Warcaster account

 ### Contract (Echo.vy)

 The `Echo.vy` file contains a simple Vyper contract that emits a `Received` event when ETH is received and provides a `withdraw` method to send ETH to the contract owner.